PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Distance unit**

-The _Distance unit_ provides a text field for the user to change default distance unit on shop.
-The user can type any local unit for distance such as km for kilometers, mi for miles or unit in their own local country/language.
+The _Distance unit_ provides a text field for the user to change the default distance unit for the shop.
+The user can type any local unit for distance such as 'km' for kilometers, 'mi' for miles, or unit in their own local country/language.

 **Volume unit**